SaraBriki/SaraBriki/README.md

 - My name is Sara Briki (I'm sure you can tell by now), and I am a 5<sup>th</sup> year software engineering student at the National Institute of Applied Sciences and Technology.

 - My GitHub profile does lack some organization.
-I'll make it tidier once I finish this piece of code.
-You can nonetheless find some of my academic projects and lab tasks.
+I'll make it tidier once I finish this piece of code...

+- You can nonetheless find some of my academic projects and lab tasks.
 Be my guest :)

 Happy visit !